Helen Fisher (composer): Life

 She graduated in composition in 1991 and began working as a composer.
 Her compositions have been performed internationally.
 In 1990 and 1991, Fisher held the Arts Council residency of Composer-in-Schools in the Wellington area.
 In 1993, she co-founded the first New Zealand Composing Women's Festival.

 Works

-Fisher's compositions often blend Maori and European traditions.
+Fisher's compositions often blend Māori and European traditions.
 She composes for vocal and instrumental ensembles and also for dance theatre.
 Selected works include: